NEW: 50 senators voted for the bill, 49 against -- below the threshold for it to proceed

 The 2009 measure “was a success in terms of job creation,” House Minority Leader Nancy Pelosi, D-California, insisted later in the week.
 “It wasn’t fully appreciated, but the fact is that it made a big difference.”

-The new proposal “is a much smaller package” but would be “a good start” in terms of job creation, she added.
+The new proposal “is a much smaller package” but “is a good start” and “hopefully it will have an explosive effect” on job creation, she added.

 CNN’s Ted Barrett, Jeanne Sahadi and Martina Stewart contributed to this report.